petergcutler/wdinstagram/README.md

 ### Instructions

 1. Create an `app.rb` file for your Sinatra app
-2. Create a database for your app using rake db:create
+2. Create a Gemfile with all the dependencies required by your app
-  * Your database must run on PSQL.
-3. Generate a migration file and have it create an `entries` table with the attributes listed above
-4. Run `rake db:migrate` to actually create that table
-5. Create your __Entry__ model
+  * Once that's ready, run: `$ bundle install`
+3. Create a database
+  * `$ createdb wdinstagram`
+4. Create a schema file and generate a table for your Entry model.
+  * Create a config folder in your working folder: `$ mkdir config`
+  * Create a schema file in that config folder: `$ config/wdinstagram_schema.sql`
+  * Migrate your schema into PSQL: `$ psql -d wdinstagram < config/wdinstagram_schema.sql`
-6. Create routes for your app, mapping them to the controller actions listed above
+5. Create routes for your app, mapping them to the RESTful actions listed above
-7. Actually create the entries controller with the required controller actions
-8. Create the necessary views for the actions above
+6. Create the necessary views for the actions above
-9. Move on to the next controller action until you are done

 ### Bonus